Skip to main content

 • Limited time during feedings

-This could occur if feedings are rushed or if the mother is feeding multiples.
+This could occur if feedings are rushed or if the person is breastfeeding multiple babies.

-Mastitis can be caused by any of these risk factors, in addition to having sore cracked or bleeding nipples that can serve as an entry point for an infection and possibly lead to a prolonged hospital stay.
-Women with a history of plugged ducts or mastitis also are at an increased risk for a future infection.
+Mastitis can be caused by any of these risk factors, in addition to having sore cracked or bleeding nipples, which can serve as an entry point for an infection and possibly lead to a prolonged hospital stay.
+People with a history of plugged ducts or mastitis also are at an increased risk for a future infection.

 Symptoms of plugged ducts, mastitis

-Plugged ducts and mastitis can be uncomfortable for breastfeeding mothers.
+Plugged ducts and mastitis can be uncomfortable for people who are breastfeeding.
 Plugged duct symptoms progress gradually, and can include pain, a hard lump, a warm and painful localized spot or a wedge-shaped area of engorgement on the breast.
 Mastitis symptoms appear rapidly and include flu-like symptoms such as fever, chills, fatigue and body aches.
-The pain typically is more intense than a plugged duct, and the woman also may notice red streaking on her breasts.
+The pain typically is more intense than a plugged duct, and the person also may notice red streaking on the breasts.

 Prevention of plugged ducts, mastitis